Last updated 29/11/2021

-Q. Do I need to wear it at the bus stop/station as well as on the bus?
+Q. Do I need to wear it in bus stations as well as on the bus?

 Q. Are face coverings required if the bus or coach service isn't open to the public?

 A. Yes, they're required on all buses and coaches.

 Q. Can I remove my face covering while I am on the bus or tram?

 A. No. You should wear your face covering at all times while you are on the bus and only remove it once you have exited the bus, unless you are covered under the Government's list of exemptions.

 Q. Can I drink water on a bus or coach on a hot day and remove my face covering to do so?